 While this doesn’t necessarily disqualify Android from being labeled as a Linux distribution, it’s worth noting that much of the code that users can see and interact with is proprietary.
 We’ve already discussed Google Mobile Services, but other manufacturer-specific modifications exist too, like Samsung’s One UI skin.

 Although many Linux distros do include proprietary code, for many people the term ‘Linux’ has a strong association with open source software, and all of that user-facing proprietary code does tend to make Android feel much more closed than your typical Linux distro.
 You can’t get rid of these additions easily either.
 SteamOS, a Linux distro with a bunch of bundled proprietary software, allows you to access a traditional Linux environment rather easily.

 While it’s typically pretty easy to modify a Linux distribution at the operating system level, by default Android owners cannot access the underlying operating system on their smartphone or tablet, and sensitive partitions are locked down tight.
 However, by default is key here.
 You can gain access to areas of your device that are normally closed off, through a process known as rooting.

-So, while Android is considerably less customizable than your typical Linux distribution, there are ways to gain access to the underlying operating system.
+Still, while Android is considerably less customizable than your typical Linux distribution, there are usually ways to gain access to the underlying operating system.

 Let’s circle back to our original question: Is Android a Linux distribution?
 Ultimately (and frustratingly) it all hinges on how you define a Linux distro.